 Harling founded the firm in 1851 at 47 Finsbury Pavement, London.
 They specialised in making drawing instruments, with a factory at Grosvenor Works, Hackney, London EC.
 According to Scott-Scott they ceased making instruments to the traditional pattern in 1929 and changed to flat pattern ones.
-In 1964, having merged with Blundell Rules Ltd to form Blundell Harling, they moved to the Blundell premises in Weymouth.
+In 1964, having merged with Blundell Rules Ltd in 1961 to form Blundell Harling, they moved to Weymouth.

 A traditional pattern set dating from about 1900 in a Morocco leather covered case.

 A Harling "Woolwich" case of electrum instruments (missing large compass, dividers & pencil bow).
 Under the large protractor there is a pair of vulcanite set squares and in the bottom compartment there are a set of marquois scales and a number of scale rules, all signed Harling.

 A top quality set of small size drawing instruments in a Russian leather pocket case (rather distressed).
 The needle points are all of the screw off type more usually associated with instruments by A G Thornton and J Halden.
 The set comprises a 4 1/2” compass with pen, pencil and needle inserts and two extension bars, hair dividers, pen and pencil bows, three spring bows, two ruling pens and a pricker, a knife key and two other compass keys, and two ivory containers with screw off tops, one for needles and the other for leads.
 Under the flap in the lid is a 5” ivory protractor signed J Casartelli, Manchester.
 Originally the property of an architect.